 What is the Shelter Pet Project?

 The Shelter Pet Project is the first national PSA campaign on pet adoption!
 The Shelter Pet Project includes ads on television, radio, in print, outdoors and on the Web.
 The ads direct audiences to visit www.theshelterpetproject.org to find out more information about how to adopt a pet from a shelter.
-The Web site includes a Pet Personals section, where potential adopters are asked questions about themselves and are then matched with pets from a local shelter or rescue group using the Petfinder.com database (YOUR adoptable pets!).
+The Web site includes an adoptable pet search, where potential adopters search for and find adoptable pets from a local shelter or rescue group using the Petfinder.com database (YOUR adoptable pets!).

 Shelter Pet Project Campaign Talking Points